GentleButApril/nervos-gitcoin/task-12/Document Porting An Existing Ethereum DApp To Polyjuice.md

 In this step you need to make a deposit of CKBytes from Layer 1 to the Layer 2 which is provided by Godwoken.
 This step is necessary for Godwoken to create the user’s Layer 2 account.
 This can be done by following the instructions given here.

+This step should have been done in the previous bounty tasks

 Step 3: Clone your existing dApp